shainarace/LinearAlgebra/bookdownproj.utf8.md

 ### Kaiser-Meyer-Olkin (KMO) Measure of Sampling Adequacy

-The goal of the Kaiser-Meyer-Olkin (KMO) measure of sampling adequacy is similar to that of Bartlett's test in that it checks if we can factorize efficiently the original variables.
-However, the KMO measure is based on the idea of _partial correlation_.
+The goal of the Kaiser-Meyer-Olkin (KMO) measure of sampling adequacy is similar to that of Bartlett's test in that it checks if we can factorize the original variables efficiently.
+However, the KMO measure is based on the idea of _partial correlation_ [@kmo].
 The correlation matrix is always the starting point.
 We know that the variables are more or less correlated, but the correlation between two variables can be influenced by the others.
 So, we use the partial correlation in order to measure the relation between two variables by removing the effect of the remaining variables.
 The KMO index compares the raw values of correlations between variables and those of the partial correlations.
 If the KMO index is high ($\approx 1$), then PCA can act efficiently; if the KMO index is low ($\approx 0$), then PCA is not relevant.
 Generally a KMO index greater than 0.5 is considered acceptable to proceed with factor analysis.
 Table \@ref(tab:KMO) contains the information about interpretting KMO results that was provided in the original 1974 paper.

 <table>